catholic-place/kobble-data/content/Introduction.md

 :::
 ::: slide
 ##### What is Catholic Place?
-* A Place to Learn about the Catholic Faith
+* Learn about the Catholic Faith
-* A Repository of Catholic Informaion
+* Repository of Catholic Informaion
 *
 :::